prometheus/snmp_exporter/auth-split-migration.md

 # Module and Auth Split Migration

-Starting from `snmp_epxorter` [release v0.23.0](https://github.com/prometheus/snmp_exporter/releases/tag/v0.23.0) the configuration file format for the `snmp_epxorter` has been changed.
+Starting from `snmp_exporter` [release v0.23.0](https://github.com/prometheus/snmp_exporter/releases/tag/v0.23.0) the configuration file format for the `snmp_exporter` has been changed.
 Configuration files for [release v0.22.0](https://github.com/prometheus/snmp_exporter/releases/tag/v0.22.0) and before will not work.
 The configuration was split from a flat list of modules to separate metric walking/mapping modules and authentication configurations.

 This change necessitates migration of the generator config and `snmp_exporter` config to the new format.